Gene Romero: Triumph factory sponsorship

-His successful results earned him an expert status for the 1966 Grand National Championship and in 1967, he was hired to race for the Triumph factory racing team.
+Romero's successful results earned him an expert status for the 1966 Grand National Championship and in 1967, he was hired to race for the Triumph factory racing team.
+The AMA Grand National Championship encompassed five distinct forms of competitions including mile dirt track races, half-mile, short-track, TT steeplechase and road races.
 Romero had a serious accident in 1967 in which he fractured his femur so badly that leg amputation was considered.
 However, after four months in a hospital, he was able to recover from his injuries and claimed his first Grand National victory at the 1968 Lincoln, Nebraska TT and finished the season ranked seventh in the Grand National Championship.

 Romero was meticulous in preparing his own machinery and, his efforts showed as he finished in 20 out of 25 races including, four third-place finishes and five second-place finishes during the 1969 national championship.
 One of his second-place finishes came at the Daytona 200 where, he rode a Triumph Trident to take the pole position with a record setting lap time of 157.342 mph, four and a half miles per hour faster than second place qualifier, Mark Brelsford.
 Despite not winning a single race, Romero ended the 1969 season ranked second in the nation behind Harley Davidson factory team rider Mert Lawwill.